denisewong1/AFL-Statistics/README.md

 ### Boundary Constraints for Fantasy vs Game
-1. Per game, 22 players with only 18 allowed on the field at any one time - hence sum of %P should be at least 18 for weekly team

-2. Each Round you must select a starting line-up of 22 Players (6 Defenders, 8 Midfielders, 2 Rucks, 6 Forwards).
-Each team historically comprises three backs (2 × Back Pocket, 1 × Full Back), three half-backs (2 × Half-Back Flank, 1 × Centre-Half Back), three midfielders (2 × Wing.
-1 × Centre), three followers/rovers (2 × followers, 1 × rover), three half-forwards (2 × Half-Forward Flank, 1 × Centre-Half Forward), three forwards (2 × Forward Flank, 1 × Full Forward) and four players on the bench.

-3. Starting $wallet is $12m.
-So sum fantasy price <= $12m

 Game Notes -
 1. Darren O'Shaughnessy, an analyst/consultant,for the AFL Hawks, was big on removing the,component of luck/chance from game statistics to get the contribution of skill in "expected goals", which you can do something about.
 So, the elite athlete or coach should not make adjustments following a bad move, shot or unforced error that is a result purely of natural variation.
 2. The ball can be moved in several ways namely via a kick, handball or run and bounce, failure to dispose of the football correctly results in a free kick to the opposition.